gardners/uboot-serial-loader/README.md

 The principle of this program is simple: Write to batches of memory addresses at once (to avoid USB serial adapter latency problems), and then read back the data to verify that it has been written correctly.

+Since we are communicating with das U-Boot, we call our utility "Gurtude" after the submarine telephone of the same name.